Back to the blog

 B. Well-Prepared Opponents

-Many experienced Sicilian players know the best defensive setups against the Smith-Morra and can neutralize White’s attack.
+Many strong Sicilian players are familiar with the finest defensive formations against the Smith-Morra and can counter aggression from White.

 C. Risk of Overextension